Sheffield Bach Choir: Funding sources

 With the high costs of mounting choral performances, over the years additional financial support proved necessary for the society.
-During the 1970s South Yorkshire County Council recognised the contribution being made by the society to the cultural life of South Yorkshire, and provided funding for performances in numerous venues throughout the county.
+During the 1970s, South Yorkshire County Council recognised the contribution being made by the society to the cultural life of South Yorkshire, and provided funding for performances in numerous venues throughout the county.
 Arts Council Revenue funding was received through Yorkshire Arts Association, via the National Federation of Music Societies (Making Music), Sheffield City Council, and Arts Council England.

-These sources of funding ceased some years ago, and the choir is now entirely dependant on the subscription paid by all choir members, individual sponsors, by the friends and patrons of the society and constant fund-raising efforts.